 Our findings were shared with the Global Health Crisis Coordination Center and other stakeholders.

-We are currently recruiting for the upcoming c-Watch Fall 2020 training program.
+We are currently recruiting for the upcoming c-Watch Winter 2020 training program.
 Our objectives are to train the students on basic skills in cyber threat hunting using both a threat intelligence platform and social media threat hunting tools.
-We will be using the hack and hype around the US 2020 Elections for our Capstone research theme.

 Sucessful graduates from our programs are eligible to be nominated to our CrowdWatch cadre.